sidxz/quick_firewall/README.md

 ```
 where
 * __name__ is the name of the zone to create
-* __source__ is the source ip or network
+* __source__ is the source IP or network
-* __interface__ if required, create the zone for a specific interfce.
+* __interface__ if required, create the zone for a specific interface.

 ## Advanced Firewall
-This cookbook takes the path where it relies more on the existing cli firewall tools `firewall-cmd` and `ufw` so that it can be adapted rapidly with latest os releases though compromising on granular controls but usefull enough for most basic scenarios.
+This cookbook takes the path where it relies more on the existing CLI firewall tools `firewall-cmd` and `ufw` so that it can be adapted rapidly with the latest OS releases though compromising on granular controls but useful enough for most basic scenarios.

 For an advanced firewall configuration, please have a look at the [firewall](https://github.com/sous-chefs/firewall/) cookbook by sous-chef.